huggingface/tokenizers/docs/structured-inputs.md

 Adjacent ordinary segments are concatenated before normalization and encoding, so producer-defined text boundaries do not prevent BPE merges.
 Special-token matching is disabled for ordinary segments in both raw and normalized passes.
-Non-special added-token matching uses the existing rc0 matcher.
+Non-special added-token matching uses a lazily cached vocabulary with special entries removed before matching.
+This preserves shorter and overlapping ordinary added tokens.
 This changes no shared policy.
 Ordinary model encoding can still produce any id present in the model vocabulary;
 this API controls special-token matching, not a blanket ban on particular ids.